Code of Conduct

 This code of conduct is devised for the safety and benefit of the club and its members.
 It outlines the minimum standards expected on all rides.
-Some rides may have additional rules or codes of conduct.
+Some rides may have additional rules.
 If in doubt, consult your ride leader.

-Taw Velo provides a varied programme of rides that may include a social ride, a steady training ride and a fast training ride.
+Taw Velo provides a varied programme of rides of varying pace, including a social ride, a steady training ride and a fast training ride.
 Distances, speeds and destinations of rides are generally shared on Facebook and are displayed on the club website.

 Club rides are not races and members are expected to treat them appropriately.
 When riding as a club we must: